Marine who criticized Afghanistan withdrawal pleads guilty

 CAMP LEJEUNE, N.C.
 (AP) — A former Marine battalion commander pleaded guilty Thursday to charges including conduct unbecoming an officer after he complained about the U.S. withdrawal from Afghanistan in online videos that made him well-known in conservative political circles.

 During the court-martial at Camp Lejeune in North Carolina, Lt.
 Col. Stuart Scheller entered the plea to charges that also include failure to obey order or regulation, his attorney Tim Parlatore said in a text message.
-A sentencing hearing followed the morning proceedings.
+A sentencing hearing followed the morning proceedings and adjourned late Thursday afternoon.
+It will resume Friday morning, when a decision is expected.

 Speaking on his own behalf, Scheller told a judge he made his comments “because I thought it was in the best long-term interest of the Marine Corps,” The Daily News of Jacksonville reported.